chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 if the raw data come from a database, it is possible to write simpler and faster queries or reduce I/O usage by making the queries return lighter records.
-At the moment, reshaping needs to be performed manually in jax-sklearn.
+At the moment, reshaping needs to be performed manually in secret-learn.
 In the case of sparse input (particularly in ``CSR`` format), it is generally sufficient to not generate the relevant features, leaving their columns empty.

 Links
 ......

-- :ref:`jax-sklearn developer performance documentation <performance-howto>`
+- :ref:`secret-learn developer performance documentation <performance-howto>`
 - `Scipy sparse matrix formats documentation <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_